Amethyst-szs/MoonFlow/MoonFlow/docs/contributing/repo_outline.md

 ## Godot.Extension
 A side-library built as a dependency for `MoonFlow`, featuring little more than extension methods for the `GodotSharp` classes and nodes.

-## Modules
-The modules directory contains any extra projects pulled from other open source projects that cannot be acquired through a nuget package, like [RiiStudio](https://github.com/riidefi/RiiStudio)'s [yaz0](http://www.amnoid.de/gc/yaz0.txt) library.